N-M-T/LUX_light_dimmer/README.md

 sudo make qtbase qtserialport

+2) get to project directory

+cd ~/LUX_light_dimmer/Serial_LUX_Qt

-2) run the Qt Makefile generator tool (from the mxe build) and build
+3) run the Qt Makefile generator tool (from the mxe build) and build

 ~/mxe/usr/bin/i686-w64-mingw32.static-qmake-qt5

 make

-the binary file will be in the ./release directory
+4) the binary file will be in the ./release directory

 License Information